-The same experiment described above was planted for validation during a 2nd season.
+The same experiment reported in the previous Annual Report was planted for validation during a second season.
+Each of the six genotypes listed above was planted in single row plots with 10 plants each.
+In addition two check rows were planted for each genotype.
 Plants were illuminated with red lights from five individual LEDs all night long.
 LEDs were placed about 10-20 cm above the growing tip of the plants.
 As plants grew, the position of the LEDs were periodically moved up to maintain that target distance.

-Therefore thre was only one light intensity considered during this second evaluation.
-The remaining LEDs used during the 1st season were used for the night break experiments.
-By and large the results from the 2nd season confirmed earlier findings.
-In every case, plants growing under extended photoperiod conditions (RLD) branched earlier and more profusely than the check plots (Figure 7).
+By and large the results from the second season of evaluations confirmed earlier findings.
+In every case, plants growing under extended photoperiod conditions (RLD) branched earlier and more profusely than the check plots (Figure 1).
 The response variable used in most of this report is the average number of branching events per plant.
-An average of 2.5 for a given genotype implies that half of the plants had branched two times, whereas the remaining half of the plants branched three times.
+An average of 2.5 for a given genotype implies that half of the plants had branched two times, whereas the remaining half branched three times.